blaenk/site/input/notes/distributed-systems.markdown

 Since compaction usually decreases the size of segments, certain small segments can then be merged into a regular sized segment file, usually at the same time as compaction is performed.

 Merging and compaction can be done from a separate thread while read requests continue to be served from the old segment files.
-When the separate thread finishes merging and compaction, it can swap out the segment files so that new requests use them.
+When the separate thread finishes merging and compaction, it can atomically swap out the old segment files for the new segments so that new requests use them instead.

 Since there are multiple files (segments), each segment needs its own in-memory hash table mapping the keys to the file offsets.
 A value is then obtained by checking in the most recent segment's hash table, and if absent, proceeding to the next segment's hash table.
 The merging and compaction process ensures that the number of segments remains small, which by extension keeps small the number of hash tables that need to be checked.